KiltedCode/khandaria-campaign/characters/idea-notes/barbarian.md

 if escape from slavery in Qubla
 Chain Fighter
-dire flais or spiked chains as martial
+dire flails or spiked chains as martial
 replaces weapon familiarity